 Colorado Breweries Are Fast Becoming Top Destinations For Beer Lovers From Around The Country!

-Colorado is known for not only its breathtaking scenic landscape, but there are also many local businesses in Colorado.
+Colorado is known for not only its breathtaking scenic landscape and beer festivals, but there are also many local businesses in Colorado.
 Among the local businesses, there are also a number of local Colorado Breweries.
 These breweries are scattered all around the state and located in some of the best towns in Colorado.

 CB & Potts